kameleon83/forma_shared/README.md

 Overview
 --------------------------------------------------------------------------------

-This application facilitates the trainers during their training sessions.
+This application helps the trainers during their training sessions.

 It allows to share files locally for people in training.
-There is also a Question and Answer, for mutual help between students.
+There is also a Question and Answer system, for mutual help between students.
 This avoids repetitive questions to the trainer.

-For the trainer, there is a checkpoint to know the progress of each one on an exercise.
+For the trainer, there is a checkpoint system in order to know the progress of each student on an particular exercise.

 Status